GOVINDHARAJT/mobile_world/README.md

 # Mobile World

 ## About the Mobile World
-which is fully based on AngularJS Project.
+Which is fully based on AngularJS Project.
 Which is online mobile advertisement website.

 ## Link for Mobile World Website
 https://mobile-world-angular.herokuapp.com/